-Wing Chun is a southern martial arts form that focuses on close range combat initiating from the center of the body for defense and attacks.
+Wing Chun is a southern martial arts form which focuses on close range combat with particular attention on the center orientation of the body for defense and attacks.

 Form & Style